1. Who are you and where are you from?

 9. I weigh over 100kg (220lbs), can you suggest a pair of wheels for me?

+We have built many wheelsets in the past for heavier riders.
 Please contact us directly, we will advise and build something suitable for you.

 10. How do I take care of my wheels?